dieni/energy-disaggregation/README.md

 A tailored energy saving recommendation web service using disaggregation methods on smartmeter data.

 # Introduction
 Below are some guidelines for working together on this project and instructions for running the project on your computer.
+IMPORTANT: All memebers should post here some guidelines on how to make their code running.

 ## Git Guidelines/Procedure for Development
 For the first time you will have to clone the git project to your local filesystem by using "git clone git@github.com:dieni/energy.git".
 If you have done it already just proceed to the next steps.